nbeaver/track-horae-projects/README.markdown

 This is a simple script to initialize a [customized `git` repository](http://git-scm.com/book/en/Customizing-Git-Git-Attributes) which will properly diff `.prj` files for the [`athena`](http://cars9.uchicago.edu/~ravel/software/doc/Athena/html/) XAS data processing program.

-To use, simply run `bash init.sh` in the directory you want the repository to be in.
+To use, simply run `bash init.sh` in the directory you want the repository to be in, then optionally delete the shell script.
+It is also safe to run the script in an existing repository, since it does not change the actual commits, but only makes the diffs cleaner.

 You can also make a shell alias like this and add it to your `bashrc` or equivalent: